-- (1) The provisions of this ordinance are deemed not to limit any other lawful regulatory powers of the Winnebago County Board of Supervisors. - (2) The Winnebago County Board hereby designates the Planning & Zoning Committee to administer and enforce the provisions of this ordinance.
+- The provisions of this ordinance are deemed not to limit any other lawful regulatory powers of the Winnebago County Board of Supervisors. - (2) The Winnebago County Board hereby designates the Planning & Zoning Committee, in cooperation with the Land Conservation Committee, to administer and enforce the provisions of this ordinance. - (3) The requirements of this ordinance do not pre-empt more stringent storm water management requirements that may be imposed by any of the following:

-- (3) The requirements of this ordinance do not pre-empt more stringent storm water management requirements that may be imposed by any of the following: - (a) Department of Natural Resources administrative rules, permits or approvals including, but not limited to those authorized under S. 283.33 Wisconsin Statutes. - (b) Targeted non-agricultural performance standards promulgated in rules by the Department of Natural Resources under Chapter NR 151, Wisconsin Admin.
-Code. - (c) Technical standards for implementing non-agricultural performance standards developed by the Department of Natural Resources under Chapter NR 151, Wisconsin Admin.
+- (a) Department of Natural Resources administrative rules, permits or approvals including, but not limited to those authorized under S. 283.33 Wisconsin Statutes. - (b) Targeted non-agricultural performance standards promulgated in rules by the Department of Natural Resources under Chapter NR 151.003, Wisconsin Admin.
+Code. - (c) Technical standards for implementing non-agricultural performance standards developed by the department of Natural Resources under Subchapter IV of Chapter NR 151, Wisconsin Admin.
 Code.